 What is El Museo del Barrio NYC?

 The museum was founded in 1969 in Spanish Harlem.
 The museum moved in 1977 to its current and is located in Harlem on Museum Mile, right across the street from Central Park.
 It’s considered one of the most important Latin American institutions in the United States.
 At El Museo del Barrio NYC, there are more than 800 years worth of Caribbean, Latin American and Latino art.
 It also includes artifacts, traditional art, modern paintings, sculptures, photography and many more.
-El Museo del Barrio NYC holds exhibitions as well that represent the community and culture.
+El Museo del Barrio NYC hold exhibitions (THESE are the best art exhibitions right now) as well that represent the community and culture.
 They bring in work from local artists as well as artists from around the world.
 Museums are always an ideal place for families with kids because of the learning experience it brings and this institution is no different.